mvs24/Blokchain-Info/README.md

 * Caching: I have used REDIS for caching by creating a Redis class (redis.ts) file.<br />
 * Logging: On uncaughtExceptions, unhandledRejection and operational errors or server errors.
 We can use morgan or winston for logging.
 * Continuos Integration & Testing: I have configured travis-ci for continuos integration.
 In here I have created a docker container to run all tests on the frontend (we can do the same thing for the backend also, using supertest, mocha or chai) and get all statistics about tests on travis platform.
-* I want to mention how to do Continuos deployment to AWS.<br />
+* I want to mention how to do Continuos deployment to AWS.
 We need to configure travis-ci for this and create a Dockerrun.aws.json file for configuration (aws & docker) for deployment to elastic beanstalk.<br />
+* Production: We can use PM2 for monitoring & scaling our Node.JS server through clustering.
 * On api-swagger.yaml is the documentation of the API.<br />

 #Docker Configuration: